Systemcluster/kitoken/README.md

 - `WordPiece` decoding is used only for `WordPiece` models and is not implemented.
 - `UnicodeScripts` pre-tokenization is not implemented.
 - `Replace` decoding with regex patterns is not supported as Kitoken allows non-unicode-compatible decoding output.
-- `TemplateProcessing`, `RobertaProcessing` and `Bert` post-processing is ignored as Kitoken does not support output templates.

 Some normalization, post-processing and decoding options used by Tokenizers are used for converting alternative token-byte representations during encoding and decoding.
 Kitoken always stores and operates on tokens as byte sequences, and will use these options to pre-normalize the vocabulary during conversion.